echiesse/scaffolder/README.md

 ## Features
     - Include sub template (`include` command)
     - Definition of constants
     - Per user persistent templates
         - Templates will be registered and called by name
+    - File templates
+    - Create scaffolding from an existing directory structure
+    - Read template from a zip file?

 ## Commands
     - `scaffolder run <template-name>` - Create a dir struct based on a registered template